k21971/EvilHack/doc/evilhack-changelog.md

 - Pet behavior with various objects
 - Fix: ensure chests that the Blacksmith hammer or magic keys spawn in are not trapped
+- Learning a spell from reading a spellbook, or re-reading it to refresh your memory of an already learned spell will exercise intelligence